HubSpot vs Zoho: CRM Architecture and Operational Fit

 Trade-offs

-• Advanced customization for specialized workflows may require configuration discipline
+• Advanced customization at Enterprise tier requires configuration discipline

 Zoho